SpiriitLabs/form-filter-bundle/Resources/doc/working-with-the-bundle.md

 The closure takes 3 parameters:

-* an object that implements `Lexik\Bundle\FormFilterBundle\Filter\Query\QueryInterface` from which you can get the query builder and the expression class.
+* an object that implements `Spiriit\Bundle\FormFilterBundle\Filter\Query\QueryInterface` from which you can get the query builder and the expression class.
 * the field name.
 * an array of values containing the field value and some other data.